ysaito2/blog/life_plan.markdown

 ## 2022 - 3rd year in industry (27) to 2032 - 13th year in industry (37)
 ### Primary goals
 - sole purpose of the 10 years until 37 *should be to accumulate capital for future endeveours*
-- obtain a fortune generate revenue of ~$1B that can be used to invest in ambitious endeavour
+- generate revenue of ~$1B that can be used to invest in ambitious endeavour
 - learn how to run/operate a business

 &nbsp;